MicrosoftDocs/cloud-adoption-framework/docs/innovate/best-practices/data-dms.md

 ## Considerations and guidance

-When you use Database Migration Service for migration and modernization of data, it's important to understand:
+When you use Azure Database Migration Service for migration and modernization of data, it's important to understand:

 - The current platform for hosting the data source.
 - The current version.